Serial reaction time: Method

 In a horizontal arrangement, a visual cue may appear in one of four locations on-screen.
 Each location on the screen is coded to correspond to a button on a response-pad, with buttons typically represented by keys on a keyboard in modern settings.
 When the visual cue appears on screen, participants must press the corresponding key (e.g, location 1 corresponds to the numerical key "1" on a keyboard) as fast as possible in response to the cue.
 Each time that this is done defines the end of a trial, therefore the duration of a trial is determined by the participant's reaction-time in pressing the corresponding key.
 This is the primary measurement of the task.
 After each trial, there is a short delay of between 200-500 milliseconds before the next cue is shown, thus starting the next trial round.

 The pattern in which the cues are shown each trial is predetermined and intentional, with a specific sequential chain being repeated (for instance, 2-3-1-4-3-2-4-1-3-4-2-1) followed by a few random trials in a non-repeating order.
 The repeating chain of cues is typically repeated as a set of 10.

 SRT Task Applications

 There are two distinct ways in which the SRT task demonstrates learning processes, primarily in implicit learning and also motor learning.
 Learning in either case is shown to take place through the gradual reduction of reaction-time across trials.

 This decrease in reaction-time suggests increasing familiarity with the repeated components of the stimuli, as there is an increase in learning of the visuomotor association between the cue's position and ability to respond, therefore serving as a measurement for participants' increase in skill learnt.
-It is important to note the response modality of the SRT task which records learning through the measurement of visual and sequential efficiency.
+The response modality of the SRT task which records learning through the measurement of visual and sequential efficiency.
 There are other performance-based implicit learning tasks such as a Contingent Response Task, Hebb Digits Task, Function matching among several others that have greater emphasis on other learning modalities like conceptual fluency, prediction and control.